 More than a decade following its launch, the Red Bull MotoGP Rookies Cup has become the ultimate stepping stone for talented youngsters looking to make the leap into the world of Grand Prix motorcycle racing.
-Through- out the years it has continued to feed exceptional riders into the lightweight classes of the MotoGPTM Championship, with the World Champions of the last two Moto3TM and Moto2TM classes all graduates of the Red Bull Rookies Cup – Johann Zarco, Brad Binder and Danny Kent.
+Through- out the years it has continually fed exceptional riders into the lightweight classes of the MotoGPTM Championship, with many of the recent World Champions in Moto3TM and Moto2TM all coming from the Red Bull MotoGP Rookies Cup – including Johann Zarco, Brad Binder and Jorge Martin.

-To prepare themselves for elite level competition, riders get the opportunity to run competitive technical race packages at circuits around the world with KTM machinery at their disposal, and experience life in the paddock they ultimately aim to race in.
+Designed to prepare competitors for elite level competition and talent growth, riders get the opportunity to race competitive KTM technical packages on some of the world’s best tracks – and get their rst life expe- rience in the paddock they ultimately aim to race in.